aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 ### "Optimistic UI"

 For this task, we will use the new `useOptimistic()` hook.
 We will create an `onSubmit` function that will trigger if JavaScript is loaded.
-The action poroperty will be used as a fallback.
+The action property will be used as a fallback.
 Then we can use the optimistic value to display the star-icon.
 We also have to prevent the default behavior inside our `onSubmit`, and wrap it in a transition (as instructed by the React docs):

 ```tsx
 // components/Favorite.tsx